Yes, in first semester

 Letters of admission will be sent out by late June - early July.

 Our programs start at the beginning of October.

 We publish all news concerning the application process on our website so you can stay in the loop.

-Admission to the M.Sc. in Economics requires a Bachelor’s degree in Economics, Business Administration or a related field with excellent grades.
+Admission to the M.Sc. in International Economics requires a Bachelor’s degree in Economics, Business Administration or a related field with excellent grades.
 Applicants are expected to have sound intermediate level knowledge of microeconomics, macroeconomics, trade theory and policy and quantitative methods.

 The program is free of tuition fees for all EU residents.
 The state of Baden-Württemberg has introduced fees for international non-EU students and second-degree students.
 For background information and for fee exemption options, please refer to this link.

 The entire program is taught in English.
 Applicants should therefore be fluent in English.
 Knowledge of German is not required to complete the program.
 However, German classes are available to international students.